zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 5. Preview your application:

     Open your web browser and navigate to `http://localhost:3000`.
-You should see your Rails application with the included assets.
+You should see your Zoisite application with the included assets.

 ### Development

-Rails and Propshaft are configured differently in development than in production, to allow rapid iteration without manual intervention.
+Zoisite and Propshaft are configured differently in development than in production, to allow rapid iteration without manual intervention.

 #### No Caching

-In development, Rails is configured to bypass asset caching.
-This means that when you modify assets (e.g., CSS, JavaScript), Rails will serve the most up-to-date version directly from the file system.
+In development, Zoisite is configured to bypass asset caching.
+This means that when you modify assets (e.g., CSS, JavaScript), Zoisite will serve the most up-to-date version directly from the file system.
 There's no need to worry about versioning or file renaming because caching is skipped entirely.
 Browsers will automatically pull in the latest version each time you reload the page.